Instant Runoff Voting and the Reinforcement Paradox: Necessary and Sufficient Conditions

+Additional instances of the paradox may occur in which an election can be divided into three or more sub-elections in which either the runner-up or plurality loser wins.

-In real-world elections, the IRV runner-up tends to be a much stronger candidate than the plurality loser, and thus we expect that if an election demonstrates a plurality loser reinforcement paradox then the election will also demonstrate a runner-up paradox.
-However, the inequalities in Propositions \ref{complete_cond} and \ref{partial_cond} make clear this is not necessarily the case.
-Consider the profile shown in Table \ref{PL_not_RU_ex}, for example.
-Neither Condition (1) nor (2) of Proposition \ref{complete_cond} is satisfied, but the plurality loser inequalities are satisfied.
+Finally, we note that elections may be susceptible to a plurality loser paradox but not a runner-up paradox, as demonstrated by the profile in Table \ref{PL_not_RU_ex} where neither Condition (1) nor (2) of Proposition \ref{complete_cond} is satisfied, but the plurality loser inequalities are satisfied.
 Such preference profiles can arise when voter preferences are ``single-peaked.''
 In this case, candidate $C$ is like a ``centrist'' candidate in a spatial model, as if $A$, $B$, and $C$ have been arranged on a left-to-right line, with $C$ in the middle.
-In Section \ref{models_section} we use one-dimensional spatial models to investigate the frequency of reinforcement paradoxes when candidates can be arranged on a line.

 Of course, real-world elections typically do not return ballot data resembling the profile in Table \ref{PL_not_RU_ex}.
+In real elections, the IRV runner-up tends to be a much stronger candidate than the plurality loser.
+Thus, we expect that if a real-world election is susceptible to a plurality loser reinforcement paradox then it will also be susceptible to a runner-up paradox.
+Our results in Section \ref{empirical} bear out this expectation.